Who is Best Served by the StepUP Program?

 StepUP is more than a student organization on campus.
 StepUP students live together in their own residence hall as a recovering community.
 The peer support is available 24/7.
 They support each other and hold each other accountable to help foster recovery and academic success.

 The StepUP Program has a counseling office staffed by licensed counselors trained in addiction counseling dedicated solely to the StepUP community.
 The counselors use evidence-based approaches such as Cognitive Behavioral Therapy, as well as Motivational Interviewing techniques, to assist students in their recovery growth and development.
-Furthermore, staff help students network with local resources for mental health issues when needed.
+We have staff members who specalize in mental health, addiction and trauma in our office, so we can holistically care for the needs of students.
+Staff can also help students network with local resources for mental health issues should there be an area of expertise needed that our staff do not have.

 The StepUP community has its own student governance through a Leadership Team of student leaders who are senior respected peers in the program.
 Staff manages the program through a partnership with the student Leadership Team to continue developing and improving the program as the community grows and changes year by year.

 Augsburg University is a leader in providing specialized support services for students with learning challenges and disabilities.
 The CLASS (Center for Learning and Adaptive Services) program provides unparalleled support to students with learning challenges to help them achieve academic success.